Chen-Yang-Liu/Change-Agent/README.md

 ## LEVIR-MCI dataset
 - Download the LEVIR_MCI dataset: [LEVIR-MCI](https://huggingface.co/datasets/lcybuaa/LEVIR-MCI/tree/main) (**Available Now!**).
-- The dataset contains bi-temporal images as well as diverse change detection masks and descriptive sentences.
+- This dataset is an extension of our previously established [LEVIR-CC dataset](https://github.com/Chen-Yang-Liu/RSICC).
+It contains bi-temporal images as well as diverse change detection masks and descriptive sentences.
 It provides a crucial data foundation for exploring multi-task learning for change detection and change captioning.
     <br>
     <div align="center">
       <img src="resource/dataset.png" width="800"/>